Mumbai serial train blasts investigations: 27 June 2006

 The 11 men are lodged in 4 different places in Mumbai suburbs.
 Two lodged in Malad, four in Bandra, two in Borivali and three in Mumbra.

 8–10 July

 Ehsan Ullah transports 15 to 20 kg of RDX from Pakistan via Kandla.
 Ammonium nitrate bought in Mumbai.
 8 cookers purchased from 2 different shops in Santa Cruz.

 9–10 July

 Bombs made in Md.
 Ali's flat in Govandi.
 Each cooker filled with 2-2.5 kg RDX and 3.5–4 kg ammonium nitrate.
 Transported to Sheikh Bandras home.

 11 July 2006

 Terrorists divide themselves into seven groups, two Indians and one Pakistani.
 Each group carries one pressure cooker in black Rexine bag, covered with newspapers.
 Planters get off at Churchgate station and use the subway that connects the platforms to board train.
+However, one bomber gets left behind on a train due to crowd rush and is killed in the blast.

 Investigations (Timeline)

 Mammoth Task

 Police started from scratch as there were no clues on the site, all the clues they had were seven charred train compartments and the knowledge that ammonium nitrate was used.